Verified Browser Mail

 See SEAL in cybersecurity

 Healthcare professionals need to send verified, confidential information to patients — on any device, with no software to install.
-SEAL (Secure Enterprise Application Layer) makes this possible: every message cryptographically signed, every sender verified, full audit trail preserved.
+SEAL (Secure Edge Application Layer) makes this possible: every message cryptographically signed, every sender verified, full audit trail preserved.
 No assumptions about recipient infrastructure.
 Already processing 800,000+ verified messages monthly across Swiss healthcare.

 HIN — Health Info Net